Arc travel time and path choice model estimation subsumed: Methodology

-where, like before, $o$ is the origin, $d$ is the destination, $t$ is a travel time observation, and $r$ is the path taken.
+where, like before, $o$ is the origin, $d$ is the destination, $t$ is a travel time observation, and $r$ is the chosen path.
 We assume that they follow a mixture of distributions:

 Origin $o$ follows a distribution $\mathcal{O}$ over the set of all nodes, and $d$ follows a distribution $\mathcal{D}(o)$ over the set of all nodes except $o$.
-Path $r$ follows a distribution over the set of all paths $R(o,d)$ described by the path choice model $\mathcal{P}(o, d; \arctt, \pmbeta)$ that is parameterised by $\pmbeta$.
-To simplify the notation we omit explicitly defining other features as they are assumed to be fixed and exogenous.
-The path length $\hat{t}$ is the travel time of $r$.
-The observed travel time $t$ follows a distribution $\mathcal{N}$ parameterized by $\hat{t}$ with positive support, ideally $\mathbb{R}_+$ as some observations may otherwise have zero likelihood.
-It models the difference in travel time due to factors like fluctuating arc travel time, luck, non-optimal habits, and going over the speed limit.
-Given this mixture, we implicitly assume that observed trajectories are i.i.d.
-This is a standard assumption even if it typically does not hold as the next trip often originates from a previous destination.
+Path $r$ follows a distribution over the set of all paths $R(o,d)$ described by a route choice model $\mathcal{P}(o, d; \arctt, \pmbeta)$ that is parameterized by $\pmbeta$.
+To simplify the notation we omit explicitly defining other features as they are assumed to be fixed and given.
+The distribution of the observed travel time $t$ is a function of $r$ and $\arctt$.
+We require $t$ to have a positive support, preferably $\mathbb{R}_+,$ to ensure that all observations have a non-zero likelihood.
+The travel time distribution models the difference in travel time due to factors such as fluctuating arc travel time, non-optimal habits, and speeding.